gluio/voltos-docs/README.md

 # Voltos
 Voltos (https://voltos.io) is a secure credentials-as-a-service platform for app and system developers.

+Are you tired of:

+* Forgetting to `.gitignore` your environment config file?
+* Building & maintaining your custom credentials storage solution?
+* Relying on credentials management that only work on specific deployment platforms?
+* Developing workarounds for sharing credentials with team members ... and then managing updates?

 Voltos stores your credentials (e.g. API keys, usernames, passwords, tokens, configuration settings) in a secure, central location - so that your apps can access them securely as environment variables, and you can more easily manage & access them.

 ## Contents